-Additional height stated in Part 2 Clause 2.1 and 3.1 may be considered depending on the extent of community benefit provided by a proposed development.
-This is discretionary and would only apply when the development achieves the development requirements set out in Section 5 of this Plan.
+Additional height stated in Part 2 Clause 1.1, 2.1, 3.1 and 4.1 may be considered depending on the extent of community benefit provided by a proposed development.
+This is discretionary and would only apply when the development achieves the development requirements set out below.

 To calculate the additional discretionary height, the following is undertaken in order:

 - 1. The proposal is assessed against, and must satisfy, all Mandatory Criteria. - 2.
-The proposal is assessed against the Additional Criteria, listed below, and must achieve 50 points to be considered for 2 additional storeys above the acceptable height; or 100 points to be considered for the maximum height listed in Clause 2.1 and 3.1 of the Cityscape and Urban Frame precincts. - 3.
-Where a proposal includes Priority One criteria, this must be satisfied or demonstrated that there is an alternative.
+The proposal is assessed against the Additional Criteria listed below, and must achieve 50 points to be considered for two additional storeys above the acceptable height or 100 points to be considered for the maximum height listed in Clause 1.1, 2.1, 3.1 and 4.1 of the Village, Cityscape, Urban Frame and Transit Corridor sub-precincts. - 3.
+Where a proposal includes Priority One criteria, this must be satisfied or demonstrate that there is an alternative.
 Where Priority One criteria is not applicable to the site the proposal may propose a combination of Priority Two and Three criteria. - 4.
-The proposal is assessed against the Policy Objectives and each Sub-Precinct's Statement of Intent to ensure that the additional height and community benefits do not contradict the intent of this Structure Plan. - 5.
-The proposal is means-tested against the City's Long Term Financial Plan to ensure that the City is financially capable of supporting the whole-of-life costs of proposed new or upgraded community infrastructure item. - 6.
-The decision-maker determines appropriate conditions to ensure the proposal delivers the requirements of the additional and mandatory criteria.
+The proposal is assessed against the policy objectives and each sub-precinct's statement of intent to ensure that the additional height and community benefits do not contradict the intent of this policy. - 5.
+The proposal is means-tested against the City of Vincent's Long Term Financial Plan to ensure that the City is financially capable of supporting the whole-of-life costs of the proposed new or upgraded community infrastructure item. - 6.
+The decision-maker determines appropriate conditions to ensure the proposal delivers the requirements of the Additional and Mandatory Criteria.